michaelgallacher/opencv-pipeline/README.md

 A tool to visualize a series of computer vision operations on an image.

 ## Overview
-I wrote this tool to debug and visualze OpenCV pipelines.
+I wrote this tool to debug and visualize OpenCV pipelines.
 A pipeline consists of a series of OpenCV operations (known in this project as 'filters'.)
 Each filter accepts a single OpenCV image, performs some operation, and returns the updated OpenCV matrix.

 The pipline follows a simple sequence, as follows:
 1. It is provided an original source image.